Satisfactory Academic Progress (SAP)

-Your instructor/professor will communicate with Financial Aid and Scholarships if you have NOT commenced any academic activity in their class before the start of 3rd week of each quarter.
+If you have NOT commenced any academic activity in a class before the start of 3rd WEEK OF EACH QUARTER, your instructor will notify FAS.
 Your financial aid will be adjusted based only on enrollment in classes that you are participating in.

 - Initiating contact with a faculty member to ask a question about the academic subject studied in the course.

-- a posting by the student in a discussion forum showing the student’s participation in an online discussion about academic matters, and an email from the student or other documentation showing that the student-initiated contact with a faculty member to ask a question about the academic subject studied in the course.
+- A posting by the student in a discussion forum showing your participation in an online discussion about academic matters, AND an email from you.
+Or other documentation showing that you initiated contact with a faculty member to ask a question about the academic subject studied in the course.

 Academic Activities do NOT include: